ahmedbadawy4/weather/README.md

 * get more information about weather and use it to make this app more efficient.
 * add UI layer to make it available to end users.
 * add monitoring layer (depending on each environment)

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)